wolffles/Crash_Course/README.md

 # Coding_Challenges
-a repo to store all my job readiness exercises
+a repo to store all my job readiness exercises & notes, and examples.